 In 1983, renowned distance runner, Bill Rodgers, not only participated but won the race with a time of 44:38.
 Rodgers elevated the race by bringing both national exposure and credibility to the event.
 Since then, the Boilermaker has attracted elite runners from all over the world, including Olympians and world record holders.
 In fact, the Boilermaker has been named by the Analytical Distance Runner as the most competitive 15K road race in the world.

 Today, the Boilermaker road race hosts over 17,000 runners per year.
 Boilermaker Weekend offers events for participants of every age and skill level.
-It has grown to include fitness and special events, such as a 5K Race, a 3 Mile Walk, a Kids' Run, a Community Mile, Youth Olympics, a Health and Fitness Expo, and more.
+It has grown to include fitness and special events, such as a 5K Race, a 3 Mile Walk, a Kids' Run, Youth Olympics, a Health and Wellness Expo, and more.
 Designed around the weekend's crown jewel, the Boilermaker 15K Road Race, Boilermaker Weekend promotes a healthy lifestyle with a focus on fun, family, and community spirit!